'Barbenheimer' arrives as moviegoers flock to a Mattel-mushroom cloud double feature

-NEW YORK — (AP) — Waves of pink-clad moviegoers passed under carboard palm trees on the frenzied first day of "Barbenheimer."
+NEW YORK — (AP) — Waves of pink-clad moviegoers passed under cardboard palm trees on the frenzied first day of "Barbenheimer."

 After a feverish drumbeat propelled forward by a mushroom cloud of memes, the most anticipated day on the year’s movie calendar finally arrived as “Barbie” and “Oppenheimer” — two movie opposites brought together by cross-marketing fate — landed in theaters.